Mark Janssens

 Mark Francis Janssens (born May 19, 1968) is a Canadian former professional ice hockey forward.

-Janssens started his National Hockey League career with the New York Rangers in 1989.
+Janssens started his National Hockey League career with the New York Rangers in 1988.
 He also played for the Minnesota North Stars, Hartford Whalers, Mighty Ducks of Anaheim, New York Islanders, Phoenix Coyotes, and Chicago Blackhawks.
 He left the NHL after the 2001 season.

 On September 11, 2001, Janssens was heading to Columbia University and saw one of the planes hit the World Trade Center.

-Currently employed at Access Global Trading based out of Stamford, Connecticut.
+Janssens is currently employed at Access Global Trading, based out of Stamford, Connecticut.